What's my plan?

 Verified AI summary ◀▼

-Rating categories for scorecards help you evaluate customer conversations by focusing on areas like spelling, comprehension, and tone.
-You can create custom categories, including manual and exact text-match types, to suit your needs.
-AutoQA can automatically score new conversations, providing insights to improve support quality.
-Remember, conversations must include messages from both parties to qualify for analysis
+Rating categories for scorecards help you assess customer conversations by evaluating key aspects like spelling, comprehension, and tone.
+You can create custom categories, including manual and exact text-match types, to fit your needs.
+Use these categories to derive an Internal Quality Score, which offers insights to improve support quality.
+AutoQA can automatically score new conversations based on these categories.

 Location: Zendesk QA > Settings > Scorecards